Skip to main content

 Evolution is a process that results in changes in the genetic makeup of populations over time, driven by mechanisms like natural selection.

-• Which of the following is a criticism of the evolutionary theory of aging?
+• What is a criticism of the evolutionary theory of aging?

 A criticism is that the theory does not fully explain why aging occurs despite its negative impact on individual fitness.